 - VPN support if you have it as part of a TotalAV premium plan

 We found the Android app to be intuitive and easy to use.
 The password protector was a nice addition.

 Independent TotalAV reviews run by cybersecurity leader AV Labs give the software the certified stamp of approval.
-It is ranked 5.5 out of 6 for overall protection, with top marks for performance and usability.
+The lab awarded it 5.5 out of 6 for overall protection, with top marks for performance and usability.

 It got 98% in protecting users against ‘zero-day malware’, which is a brand-new one that hasn’t been fully tracked down.

 Furthermore, TotalAV got 100% protection against malware that’s at least 4 weeks old.

 If you’re looking for the best Antivirus that won’t slow down your PC, TotalAV is certainly a contender.